 Your website is by far your largest branch.
 It's open 24/7 and MUST be turning visitors into leads and helping people through their buyer’s journey.
 Search Engine Optimization (SEO) is vastly important to the success of your website/online presence and you MUST be ranking well in Search Engine Result Pages (SERPs).

 Lots of developers pay lip service to SEO, but it’s easy enough to check on.
 One place to start is with keywords and header tags.

 Simply go to any page on your website, view the source code of your website in your browser, and then search (command-F) first for your H1 & H2 tags.

 In those H1 and H2 tagged lines of HTML code you should see the search keywords that you’d like that particular webpage to be found with.
 This is a good indication of whether or not your website pages have even the basic level of on-page SEO completed.
 The same logic applies to your blog.

 In addition, financial institutions with brick-and-mortar locations have a significant advantage over online banks when it comes to search results, so it’s essential that you leverage these location listings with all of the various local listing websites available.
 These details should be continually optimized alongside your website.

 Despite what you’ve heard recently in the news, Facebook isn’t going to just disappear.
-Yes, they’ve recently hit a bump in the road in terms of privacy, but remember, Facebook also owns Instagram, and that platform is alive and well.
+Yes, they’ve recently hit a few bumps in the road, but remember, Facebook also owns Instagram, and that platform is alive and well.

 Banking Information Source #3: Search Engines